10 Most Instagrammable Places in Mexico City

 Palacio Postal is the main post office of the city, and despite its seemingly innocuous purpose, the building itself is a stunning Plateresque Revival masterpiece.
 It dates back to the early 20th century, but it was restored in the 1990s to maintain its original appearance.

 Don’t forget to head inside to take some shots as well.
 The interior is adorned with an intricately designed ceiling that’s supported with daunting yet elegant columns.
-You can see it all for yourself near the centre of the city within the historic district.
+You can see it all for yourself near the center of the city within the historic district.

-Ubicación: Calle de Tacuba 1, Centro Histórico de la Cdad. de México, Centro, Cuauhtémoc, 06000 Ciudad de México, CDMX, México
+Location: Calle de Tacuba 1, Centro Histórico de la Cdad. de México, Centro, Cuauhtémoc, 06000 Ciudad de México, CDMX, México

-Horarios: Monday–Friday from 8 am to 7.30 pm, Saturday from 10 am to 4 pm, Sunday from 10 am to 2 pm
+Open: Monday–Friday from 8 am to 7.30 pm, Saturday from 10 am to 4 pm, Sunday from 10 am to 2 pm

-Teléfono: +52 55 5512 0091
+Phone: +52 55 5512 0091

 Destination card image